Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Meet your fellow travelers and VBT trip leaders at 12:45 p.m. at the VBT hotel in Sirmione.
+Meet your fellow travelers and VBT trip leaders at 12:45 p.m. at the VBT pre-tour hotel in Sirmione.

 Today's Ride Choices